driessenslucas/researchproject/Thesis.md

 abstract: |
   This research explores the feasibility of transferring a trained reinforcement learning (RL) agent from a simulation to the real world, focusing on maze navigation.
 The primary objective is to determine if and how an RL agent, specifically a Double Deep Q-Network (DDQN), can successfully navigate a physical maze after being trained in a virtual environment.

-  \noindent \newline First, we explore suitable virtual environments for training an RL agent and evaluate the most effective reinforcement learning techniques for this application.
+  First, we explore suitable virtual environments for training an RL agent and evaluate the most effective reinforcement learning techniques for this application.
 The study then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.

-  \noindent \newline Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.
+  Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.
 Practical solutions, including sensor calibration and algorithm adjustments, were implemented to improve real-world performance.

-  \noindent \newline This study contributes to AI and robotics by providing insights and methodologies for Sim2Real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is essential.
+  This study contributes to AI and robotics by providing insights and methodologies for Sim2Real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is essential.
 preface: |
   This thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” is the final project of my studies in Multimedia & Creative Technology at Howest, University of Applied Sciences.
 The main question it tackles is: “Can a trained RL agent be successfully transferred from a simulation to the real world?”
 This question highlights my curiosity about how virtual simulations can be used in real-life applications and addresses a significant challenge in AI: making systems that can work in real-world conditions.

-  \noindent \newline My interest in Sim2Real transfer started during the 'Advanced AI' classes and the 'Research Project' module.
+  My interest in Sim2Real transfer started during the 'Advanced AI' classes and the 'Research Project' module.
 Learning about reinforcement learning and seeing how simulated environments can mimic complex real-world behaviors got me excited to explore their practical uses.
 This thesis explores the theory behind Sim2Real transfer and tests its feasibility through various experiments aimed at improving the process and making it more reliable.

-  \noindent \newline The research combines theoretical studies with practical experiments.
+  The research combines theoretical studies with practical experiments.
 The theoretical part provides a solid background, while the experiments test how well RL agents perform in different controlled scenarios.
 By evaluating these agents, the research aims to find the best strategies for successfully transferring them from simulations to real-world applications.

   \noindent \newline Lucas Driessens
   \noindent \newline 01-06-2024
 acknowledgements: |
   I extend heartfelt thanks to my supervisor, Gevaert Wouter, for his invaluable guidance and insights.
 His mentorship has been fundamental to my growth.
 I also thank Amaury Van Naemen for his technical support with 3D printing, which was crucial for my experiments.

-  \noindent \newline I would also like to thank Sam De Beuf for not only being my internship supervisor but also my external promotor for this thesis, and for allowing me the freedom to conduct research within my internship.
+  I would also like to thank Sam De Beuf for not only being my internship supervisor but also my external promotor for this thesis, and for allowing me the freedom to conduct research within my internship.
 This opportunity helped me grow significantly as a person and gain valuable soft skills, such as learning to accept feedback, considering different solutions, and being flexible in problem-solving.

-  \noindent \newline Additional appreciation goes to the faculty and staff at Howest, whose commitment to fostering an innovative educational environment has profoundly influenced my development.
+  Additional appreciation goes to the faculty and staff at Howest, whose commitment to fostering an innovative educational environment has profoundly influenced my development.
 Their dedication to excellence and support for student initiatives have been instrumental in shaping my academic journey.
 ---

 \pagebreak

-# Glossary of Terms
+### Glossary of Terms

 1. **Artificial Intelligence (AI)**: The simulation of human intelligence processes by machines, especially computer systems, enabling them to perform tasks that typically require human intelligence.
+2. **autonomous vehicle (AV)**: A self-driving vehicle capable of navigating and operating without human intervention, relying on sensors, algorithms, and AI to perceive and interact with the environment.
+3. **Bellman Equation**: A fundamental recursive equation in dynamic programming and reinforcement learning that provides a way to calculate the value of a policy.
+4. **Domain Adaptation**: A set of methods used to adapt a model trained in one domain (e.g., simulation) to perform well in a different but related domain (e.g., real-world).
+5. **Domain Randomization**: A technique used in reinforcement learning to bridge the gap between simulation and reality by varying the parameters of the simulated environment to improve the robustness of the learned models when applied to real-world tasks.

-2. **Double Deep Q-Network (DDQN)**: An enhancement of the Deep Q-Network (DQN) algorithm that addresses the overestimation of action values, thus improving learning stability and performance.
+6. **Double Deep Q-Network (DDQN)**: An enhancement of the Deep Q-Network (DQN) algorithm that addresses the overestimation of action values, thus improving learning stability and performance.

-3. **Epsilon Decay**: A technique in reinforcement learning that gradually decreases the rate of exploration over time, allowing the agent to transition from exploring the environment to exploiting known actions for better outcomes.
+7. **Epsilon Decay**: A technique in reinforcement learning that gradually decreases the rate of exploration over time, allowing the agent to transition from exploring the environment to exploiting known actions for better outcomes.
+8. **Experience Replay**: A technique in reinforcement learning where past experiences (state, action, reward, next state) are stored and randomly sampled to break the correlation between consecutive samples, improving the stability and performance of the learning algorithm.
+9. **Fixed Q-Targets**: In the context of DQN, this refers to using a separate network to generate target values for training, which are held fixed for a number of steps to improve training stability.
+10. **Markov Decision Process (MDP)**: A mathematical framework for modeling decision-making situations where outcomes are partly random and partly under the control of a decision-maker.
+It is characterized by states, actions, transition probabilities, and rewards.

-4. **Mean Squared Error (MSE)**: A loss function used in regression models to measure the average squared difference between the estimated values and the actual value, useful for training models by minimizing error.
+11. **Mean Squared Error (MSE)**: A loss function used in regression models to measure the average squared difference between the estimated values and the actual value, useful for training models by minimizing error.

-5. **Motion Processing Unit (MPU6050)**: A sensor device combining a MEMS (Micro-Electro-Mechanical Systems) gyroscope and a MEMS accelerometer, providing comprehensive motion processing capabilities.
+12. **Motion Processing Unit (MPU6050)**: A sensor device combining a MEMS (Micro-Electro-Mechanical Systems) gyroscope and a MEMS accelerometer, providing comprehensive motion processing capabilities.
+13. **Over the air updates (OTA)**: Remotely updates software or firmware, enabling seamless upgrades without physical access.
+14. **Policy Gradient Method**: A class of reinforcement learning algorithms that optimize the policy directly by computing gradients of the expected reward with respect to the policy parameters.

-6. **Policy Network**: In reinforcement learning, a neural network model that directly maps observed environment states to actions, guiding the agent's decisions based on the current policy.
+15. **Policy Network**: In reinforcement learning, a neural network model that directly maps observed environment states to actions, guiding the agent's decisions based on the current policy.

-7. **Raspberry Pi (RPI)**: A small, affordable computer used for various programming projects, including robotics and educational applications.
+16. **Proximal Policy Optimization (PPO)**: A policy gradient method for reinforcement learning that simplifies and improves upon the Trust Region Policy Optimization (TRPO) approach.
+17. **Q-agent**: Based on the Q-learning algorithm, it is a model-free algorithm that learns to estimate the values of actions at each state without requiring a model of the environment.

-8. **RC Car**: A remote-controlled car used as a practical application platform in reinforcement learning experiments, demonstrating how algorithms can control real-world vehicles.
+18. **RC Car**: A remote-controlled car used as a practical application platform in reinforcement learning experiments, demonstrating how algorithms can control real-world vehicles.
+19. **Raspberry Pi (RPI)**: A small, affordable computer used for various programming projects, including robotics and educational applications.

-9. **Reinforcement Learning (RL)**: A subset of machine learning where an agent learns to make decisions by taking actions within an environment to achieve specified goals, guided by a system of rewards and penalties.
+20. **Reinforcement Learning (RL)**: A subset of machine learning where an agent learns to make decisions by taking actions within an environment to achieve specified goals, guided by a system of rewards and penalties.
+21. **Sensor Fusion**: The process of combining sensory data from multiple sources to produce a more accurate and reliable understanding of the environment.

-10. **Sim2Real Transfer**: The practice of applying models and strategies developed within a simulated environment to real-world situations, crucial for bridging the gap between theoretical research and practical application.
+22. **Sim2Real Transfer**: The practice of applying models and strategies developed within a simulated environment to real-world situations, crucial for bridging the gap between theoretical research and practical application.

-11. **Target Network**: Utilized in the DDQN framework, a neural network that helps stabilize training by providing consistent targets for the duration of the update interval.
+23. **Target Network**: Utilized in the DDQN framework, a neural network that helps stabilize training by providing consistent targets for the duration of the update interval.
+24. **Ultrasonic Distance Sensor (HC-SR04)**: Measures distance using ultrasonic waves, used in robotics for obstacle detection and navigation.

-12. **Virtual Environment**: A simulated setting designed for training reinforcement learning agents, offering a controlled, risk-free platform for experimentation and learning.
+25. **Virtual Environment**: A simulated setting designed for training reinforcement learning agents, offering a controlled, risk-free platform for experimentation and learning.

-13. **Wheel Slippage**: Loss of traction causing wheels to spin without moving the vehicle forward, common on uneven terrain.
+26. **Wheel Slippage**: Loss of traction causing wheels to spin without moving the vehicle forward, common on uneven terrain.

-14. **Ultrasonic Distance Sensor (HC-SR04)**: Measures distance using ultrasonic waves, used in robotics for obstacle detection and navigation

-15. **Over the air updates (OTA)**: Remotely updates software or firmware, enabling seamless upgrades without physical access.

-16. **autonomous vehicle (AV):** A self-driving vehicle capable of navigating and operating without human intervention, relying on sensors, algorithms, and AI to perceive and interact with the environment.

 \pagebreak

+### List of Abbreviations

+1. **AC** - Actor-Critic
+2. **AI** - Artificial Intelligence
+3. **AV** - autonomous vehicle
+4. **DDQN** - Double Deep Q-Network
+5. **DQN** - Deep Q-Network
+6. **ESP32** - Espressif Systems 32-bit Microcontroller
+7. **HC-SR04** - Ultrasonic Distance Sensor
+8. **MDP** - Markov Decision Process
+9. **MPU6050** - Motion Processing Unit (Gyroscope + Accelerometer)
+10. **MSE** - Mean Squared Error
+11. **OTA** - Over the air updates
+12. **PPO** - Proximal Policy Optimization
+13. **RC** - Remote Controlled
+14. **RCMazeEnv** - RC Maze Environment (Custom Virtual Environment for RL Training)
+15. **RL** - Reinforcement Learning
+16. **SAC** - Soft Actor-Critic
+17. **Sim2Real** - Simulation to Reality Transfer
+18. **TRPO** - Trust Region Policy Optimization

+\pagebreak

 # List of Abbreviations

 1. **AI** - Artificial Intelligence
+2. **AV** - autonomous vehicle
-2. **DDQN** - Double Deep Q-Network
+3. **DDQN** - Double Deep Q-Network
-3. **DQN** - Deep Q-Network
+4. **DQN** - Deep Q-Network
-4. **ESP32** - Espressif Systems 32-bit Microcontroller
+5. **ESP32** - Espressif Systems 32-bit Microcontroller
-5. **HC-SR04** - Ultrasonic Distance Sensor
+6. **HC-SR04** - Ultrasonic Distance Sensor
-6. **MSE** - Mean Squared Error
 7. **MPU6050** - Motion Processing Unit (Gyroscope + Accelerometer)
+8. **MSE** - Mean Squared Error
+9. **OTA** - Over the air updates
-8. **PPO** - Proximal Policy Optimization
+10. **PPO** - Proximal Policy Optimization
-9. **RC** - Remote Controlled
+11. **RC** - Remote Controlled
-10. **RPI** - Raspberry Pi
-11. **RL** - Reinforcement Learning
 12. **RCMazeEnv** - RC Maze Environment (Custom Virtual Environment for RL Training)
+13. **RL** - Reinforcement Learning
-13. **Sim2Real** - Simulation to Reality Transfer
+14. **Sim2Real** - Simulation to Reality Transfer
-14. **OTA** Over the air updates
-15. **AV** - autonomous vehicle

 \pagebreak